opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 ### Reference keys (`*` and `&`)

 Reference keys use parsed values as key/value pairings for structured content.
-This can use useful when handling systems that partially log data in key/value pairs. by using reference keys, you can preserve the key/value relationship and maintain the integrity of the extracted information.
+This can use useful when handling systems that partially log data in key/value pairs.
+By using reference keys, you can preserve the key/value relationship and maintain the integrity of the extracted information.

 #### Example of usage